EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign.md

 **ToDo: Update titles for the following sections**
 ## Explain that sometimes you want to include a change in care without getting into the details of how it is delivered

-You may want to simulate a **change in outcomes** (e.g., introducing a vaccine) without modeling every step in the delivery system.
+You may want to simulate a **change in outcomes** (like introducing a vaccine) without modeling every step in the delivery system.
 ToDo: TBD.

 ## Use extend_frame to create vaccine_using_tracker